Was Nepal Part of India? Untangling a Complex History

 The Post-Independence Era: Relations with India

 Following India's independence in 1947, Nepal maintained its independence and established diplomatic relations with the newly formed nation.
-The relationship between the two countries has been complex, characterized by both close cooperation and periods of tension.
+Also, the relationship between the two countries has been complex, characterized by both close cooperation and periods of tension.
 Nepal's geographic location, its significant trade dependence on India, and shared cultural ties have all contributed to a deeply intertwined relationship.

 Addressing Misconceptions: Nepal's Separate Identity

 The historical narrative sometimes gets obscured by simplified interpretations.
-The close geographical proximity and extensive cultural exchange between Nepal and India often lead to misconceptions about Nepal's historical status.
+That's why the close geographical proximity and extensive cultural exchange between Nepal and India often lead to misconceptions about Nepal's historical status.
 It is crucial to reiterate that Nepal was never formally annexed or incorporated as a part of India, whether under the Mughal Empire, the British Raj, or at any point thereafter.
 While periods of influence and interaction existed, Nepal consistently maintained its distinct political identity, governed by its own rulers, and defended its sovereignty throughout its history.

 Frequently Asked Questions (FAQ)